blakeofwilliam/intro-to-real-js/README.md

 In the callback of this new route, we'll do the same `const collection` instantiation we've been doing using the `request.params.collection` path parameter.
 Immediately following that, though, we'll need to declare another constant called `item`.
 The value of this variable should be set to the value of our newly supported `request.body` (provided by `body-parser`).
 Since we know that this will be the Object that we want to write to the database, it's a short jump to using it as an argument in `collection.create(...)`.
 Invoke this function with the `item` variable as the only argument.
 The function returns a promise, so register a `resolve` function that accepts a single `result` argument, and uses `response.json(...)` to send the JSON representation of this result.

-Make sure you also register a `reject` function that accepts an `err` argument, sents a `500` status code on the `response` and sends `err.message`.
+Make sure you also register a `reject` function that accepts an `err` argument, sets a `500` status code on the `response` object, and sends `err.message`.
 You can reference your other routes for this portion.

-Once you've done all of that, your route should look something like this:
+Try it on your own, and once you've done all of that, your route should look something like this:

 ```javascript
 app.post('/api/:collection', (request, response) => {